-A maintenance mode site avoids interruption in the visitor experience.
-The site tells visitors you’re making updates and provides a timeline for the completion of the maintenance.
-It’s a friendly notice informing visitors to come back to your site later.
+Elementor's Maintenance Mode makes it easier than ever to build a maintenance mode site.
+This feature allows you to create a maintenance mode site that tells visitors you’re making updates and provides a timeline for the completion of the maintenance.
+It’s a friendly notice informing visitors to come back to your site later, and avoids interruption in the visitor experience.

 What is Maintenance Mode?

 Maintenance mode is a user-friendly message on your site notifying visitors that your website is under maintenance.
 This setting is helpful when you need to make major website changes that would affect the visitor experience.

 For example, some major website changes may include fixing a bug, changing the site design, or switching servers.